apache/drill/_docs/manage/conf/004-persist-conf.md

 ## MapR-DB for Persistent Configuration Storage

-The MapR-DB plugin will be released soon.
-You can [compile Drill from source](/docs/compiling-drill-from-source) to try out this new feature.

 If you have MapR-DB in your cluster, you can use MapR-DB for persistent configuration storage.
 Using MapR-DB to store persistent configuration data can prevent memory strain on ZooKeeper in clusters running heavy workloads.